-It’s open year around and consists of fresh seawater, directly from the Oslo Fjord.
-At Sørenga you’ll find a swimming pool, a beach and a children’s pool.
-Sørenga pool is located in the fairly new neighborhood with the same name, which has plenty of restaurants and cafés if you get hungry from all the swimming!
+It’s open year around and consists of fresh seawater directly from the Oslo Fjord.
+At Sørenga, you’ll find a swimming pool, a beach and a children’s pool.
+Sørenga pool is located in a fairly new neighbourhood with the same name, which has plenty of restaurants and cafés if you get hungry from all the swimming!

 Frognerbadet, Middelthuns gate 28

 After your visit to the magnificent Vigeland Sculpture Park, take a swim at Frognerbadet!
-If you prefer swimming pools over seas this will be your cup of tea.
+If you prefer swimming pools over seas, this will be your cup of tea.
 Frognerbadet consists of an outdoor swimming pool complex split into two 50-metre pools, water slides, a diving tower and a children’s pool.
 The pool, that’s only open during summer, has been offering Oslo residents to come for a swim since 1956.
-At the premises there’s locker rooms.
+At the premises, there are locker rooms.